Self-Chained Image-Language Model for Video Localization and Question Answering: Experimental Setup

+\textbf{Prompt Engineering.} We write multiple QA and Loc prompts shown in the main paper and choose the prompt yielding the best zero-shot performance on the downstream task (see \cref{app:prompts}).

-As illustrated in~\cref{fig:pre-train} (left), we provide the visualization on our \localizer{} pre-training.
+\textbf{\localizer{} Pre-training Details.} As illustrated in~\cref{fig:pre-train} (left), we provide the visualization on our \localizer{} pre-training.
 As discussed in the main paper~\cref{sec:method_train_loc_ans}, we adopt QVHighlighs \cite{lei2021detecting} to pre-train our \localizer, we transfer its temporal span annotations to keyframe localization labels by comparing frame time-stamp with spans.
 We further design a prompt template and fill in it with query sentences in QVHighlighs.
-It makes the pre-training and downstream video QA and EP tasks with a similar input format and can further benefit downstream tasks.
+It makes the pre-training and downstream video QA and event prediction tasks with a similar input format and can further benefit downstream tasks.